-Since neither the six sub-dimensional nor the five dimensional structure was supported, the fourth model consisting of an association of the sub-dimensions as first order factors and the dimensions as second order factors was not conducted.
+Since neither the six sub-dimensional nor the fivedimensional structure was supported, the fourth model consisting of an association of the sub-dimensions as first-order factors and the dimensions as second-order factors was not conducted.

-RSQS Overall Evaluation
+Overall Evaluation of RSQS

-None of the component models of the RSQS dimensions fit the data, indicating that the RSQS factor structure is not applicable to the Indian retail setting.
-The findings of the RSQS in India are thus different from those of previous researchers (Dabholkar, Thorpe and Rentz, 1996; Boshoff and Terblanche, 1997) who found all the RSQS component factor structures as examined in this study to be appropriate.
-The data in this study does not support the basic five dimensional structure contrary to the findings of Mehta, Lalwani and Han (2000) or even a four factor structure as reported by Kim and Jin (2001).
-The closest fit is a three dimensional structure but two out of these three dimensions are ambiguous incapable of being used to identify clear and specific areas for service improvement focus.
+None of the component models of the RSQS dimensions fits the data indicating that the RSQS factor structure is not applicable in the Indian retail setting.
+The findings of RSQS in India are thus different from those of previous researchers (Dabholkar, Thorpe and Rentz, 1996; Boshoff and Terblanche, 1997) who found all the RSQS component factor structures as examined in this study to be appropriate.
+The data in this study do not support the basic fivedimensional structure contrary to the findings of Mehta, Lalwani and Han (2000) or even a four-factor structure as reported by Kim and Jin (2002).
+The closest fit is a threedimensional structure but two out of these three dimensions are ambiguous, incapable of being used to identify clear and specific areas for service improvement focus.
 The RSQS scale shows good convergent and predictive validity as well as an acceptable level of reliability in the Indian retail setting.
-Though, the discriminant validity of the scale could not be established, these findings indicate that the RSQS can be used to assess overall service quality.
+Though the discriminant validity of the scale could not be established, these findings indicate that RSQS can be used to assess overall service quality.